Charles Haughey commends the Irish banking system at opening of new Allied Irish Bank headquarters.

 Designed by Irish architects Robinson, Keefe and Durrane (RKD) the building was one of Ireland's first campus-style business complexes.
 It was described as the "essence of good taste, discrete, neither imposing nor assertive, a fine example of the defining art of orderly development".

-An RTÉ News report by Derek Davis broadcast on 19 February 1980.
+An RTÉ News report broadcast on 19 February 1980.
+The reporter is Derek Davis.